britzl/defold-input/in/gesture.md

 		end
 	end

 Configuration of the Gesture module when using the ```gesture.script``` is done via the exposed script properties.
 Select the script when it's attached to a game object and modify the settings from the Properties panel of the editor.
-See [Configuration](#Configuration) below.
+See [Configuration](#configuration).

 # Using gesture.lua
 Using the gesture module directly gives you full control but requires a couple of lines of code to get started with: